Tonmoy-KS/Shinigami-Chess-Engine/README.md

 ## Logging

-Search statistics, self-play games, and learning data are logged to `shinigami_engine.log`.
+Game statistics, self-play, and learning data are logged to `shinigami_engine.log`.

 ---

+## LLM-Powered Move Explanations

+- Uses OpenAI API (set `OPENAI_API_KEY` environment variable).
+- Optional, can be enabled/disabled at runtime.
+- Provides witty, in-character commentary on engine moves.

+---

-## Extreme Difficulty Modes Explained
+## Extreme Difficulty Modes

-The engine includes several extreme difficulty modes.

 ### Official
-- **easy:** Beginner level.
+- **easy:** Beginner
-- **medium:** Club-level player.
+- **medium:** Club-level
-- **hard:** Strong player.
+- **hard:** Strong player
-- **god-of-death:** Grandmaster+ level.
+- **god-of-death:** near Grandmaster
-- **puzzle:** For solving tactical puzzles.
+- **puzzle:** Tactical puzzle mode

 ### Experimental/Jokes
-- **masochist:** Insane mode requiring triple confirmation.
-May atomize or ionize your hardware.
+- **masochist:** Insane mode
-- **dialing-satan-s-number:** Joke/extreme mode with a time control of "69 Eons."
-Triple confirmation required.
+- **dialing-satan-s-number:** Meme mode
-- **the-big-bang:** Experimental infinite depth/time mode, blocked for safety.
+- **the-big-bang:** God mode

-> **Cosmic Warning:**
-> Using the deepest modes may summon Outer Gods or turn your computer into a black hole.
-Use triple confirmation wisely!
 ---

-### FAQ
+## FAQ

 1. **What makes Shinigami different from other chess engines?**
-   Full tree parallelization, advanced NNUE, CNN policy network, genetic feature engineering, and a unique "trash talk" engine and LLM-powered Explanations.
+  A: Genetic feature engineering, trash talk, and LLM-powered move explanations made it a great UX software and different from other Great engines that are just Silent Calculators.

-2. **How do I enable the "Trash Talk" feature?**
+2. **How do I enable LLM Explanations?**
-   It's enabled by default!
-Prepare for witty, sometimes brutal, commentary during gameplay.

-3. **What about the "The Big Bang" and "Dialing Satan's Number" modes?
-Are they real?**
+  A: Set your OpenAI API key and OpenAI model and enable at startup,we also have a LLM model but it's currently not available.

+3. **How do I enable/disable The Trash Talk Dictionary?**
+  A: Enabled by default.
+You can customize or disable in the source code.

+4. **What are “The Big Bang” and “Dialing Satan’s Number” modes?**
-   Extreme, experimental modes.
-"The Big Bang" is blocked for safety.
-"Dialing Satan's Number" is a meme with massive time control.
+  A: Extreme/joke modes.
+“The Big Bang” is blocked for safety; “Dialing Satan’s Number” is a meme. just to test the limits of Computation.

-4. **Does Shinigami learn/adapt openings from self-play or opponents?**
+5. **Does Shinigami learn/adapt openings from games?**
-   Absolutely, with dynamic pruning and statistics.
+  A: Yes, via dynamic pruning and opponent learning.

-5. **How do I train/improve the Policy Network and NNUE modules?**
+6. **How do I train NNUE and Policy Network?**
-   Use self-play, or provide your own datasets.
-See code for details.
+  A: Use self-play, or use your own datasets via Training a PyTorch model. so official Model currently.

-6. **Can I customize/disable the engine's trash talk?**
-   Yes, modify the dictionary in the source or set it to empty.

-7. **Are there known limitations or funny side effects using Syzygy or deepest modes?**
-   "Your Firmware may summon Outer Gods if you use the Deepest Search modes."

-8. **Is Shinigami UCI-compliant for GUIs?**
+7. **Is Shinigami UCI-compliant for GUIs?**
-   Yes, with enhanced and auto-detected options.
+  A: Yes.

-9. **Can users contribute their own neural weights, feature sets, or puzzles?**
+8. **Can I contribute neural weights, feature sets, or puzzles?**
-   Absolutely, contributions are welcome!

-10. **What if the engine crashes or hardware is "atomized" by extreme settings?**
-    Read the triple-confirmation warnings.
-Proceed at your own risk!
+  A: contributions welcome.

-11. **Recommended system requirements for extreme modes?**
+9. **What about system requirements for extreme modes?**
-    Use first five modes for stability.
-Experimental/joke modes are for memes only.
+  A: Use first five modes are Official modes that are Stable; the other modes are just experiments.

-12. **How does Shinigami handle different time controls and optimize for each?**
-    Time controls are adjustable in code and via command-line.

-13. **Can users customize playing style (aggressive, positional)?**
+10. **Can I customize the playing style (aggressive, positional)?**
-    Planned for future update!

-14. **Key differences in "Gen 2 Edition"?**
-    Major improvements after V.1.10.0; see "Latest Updates" above.

-15. **Roadmap for future development?**
+   A: Not currently. planned for future updates.
-    Yes, but not public.

 ---

 ## License

-**License:** MIT License
+**License:** MIT
 **Credit:** Tonmoy-KS
 Do not claim as your own; fork, mod, and contribute instead!